Shashwatpog/poke-canvas-mcp/README.md

 1. Fork this repository
 2. Create a new web service on render
 3. Connect your forked repository
-4. Enter the environment variables and deploy
+4. Enter the environment variables and deploy (CANVAS_BASE_URL, CANVAS_ACCESS_TOKEN, POKE_API_KEY)

 ## Poke Integration

 After deploying the MCP, add the MCP URL in poke settings at [poke.com/settings/connections](https://poke.com/settings/connections)

+Also add your API key so Poke can authenticate to the MCP server (header: x-api-key or Authorization: Bearer).
+Use a strong key (32+ random characters) or generate one before adding it to Render and Poke.

 To test it out, ask poke "What do I need to do today on canvas?"
 "What are my upcoming deadlines on canvas?"